Apeace: 2010: Debut of Double B 21 with "One" and "S.O.S"

-In December, they changed their name to "A-peace" and they promoted S.O.S in Thailand.
-After a hiatus, several members left: Jung Man-soo, Im Ho-jun, Lee Ha-neul, Hwang Seok-hyun, Im Yeong-kyun, Oh Seung-hyun, and Kim Dae-geon left the group.
-Kim Dae-geon later became a member of F.cuz.
+In December, they changed their name to "A-peace" and they promoted "S.O.S" in Thailand.
+After a hiatus, members Jung Man-soo, Im Ho-jun, Lee Ha-neul, Hwang Seok-hyun, Im Yeong-kyun, Oh Seung-hyun, and Kim Dae-geon left the group.
+Kim Dae-geon later became a member of F.Cuz.

 2011: Debut of Apeace with "Lover Boy"

-Their name changed for a third time, officially becoming Apeace (without a dash).
+Their name changed for a third time, officially becoming Apeace.
 They released their debut mini-album in June 2011 called "We Are the One" as well as a music video for the song "Lover Boy" on 7 September 2011.
-The group was split into three sub-units with 7 members each: Lapis, Jade, and Onyx.
+The group was split into three sub-units with seven members each: Lapis, Jade, and Onyx.
 Jeong Eun-ho was replaced by Lee Tae-woo.

 They were cited in Japan by programs such as Sankei Sports and Kuraberu Kurabera.
 In addition, a special program covering the group's debut was aired by Fuji TV.
 Members Son Yu-chang, Kim Seung-hwan, Lee Tae-woo, Hwang Doo-hwan, Hong Sung-ho and Song Seung-hyuk appeared on a food program called K-COOK.

 On 11 May 2011, Apeace opened K Theater in Yebisu Garden Place in Ebisu, Tokyo and performed daily concerts until December 2014.

 On 28 November 2011, Son Yu-chang left to continue studying composition and Lee Sung-woo left because of backache issues.
 They were replaced by Kim Won-shik and Lee Myung-eun, respectively.
 After recovering, Lee Sung-woo pursued a career as a drama musical actor.

 2012: Japanese Debut with "We Are the One" and major debut with "Hero"

 In March 2012, Apeace released a mini album called "We Are the One" in Japan.
-The song was used for their first commercial, for Glico Bitte.
-They held their first fan tour in Seoul in April, 2012.
+The song was used for Glico Bitte, their first commercial.
+They held their first fan tour in Seoul in April 2012.

-On September 29, they launched their major Japanese debut with the release of their first full-length album called "1st ALBUM Apeace."
+On September 29, they made their major Japanese debut with the release of their first full-length album 1st ALBUM Apeace.
 The promotional video for the title track "HERO" was released on 1 September 2012.

 During this time, members Yoo Dong-ho, Jee Hyun-sung, Song Seung-hyuk, Kim Won-sik, Kim Jin-woo, and Lee Tae-woo appeared on the "Language of Love" segment of NOTTV's program Bidanshikai.
 From June 10 to July 1, members Hwang Du-hwan and Song Seung-hyuk appeared on HBC's program Sega Sammy Cup.